mathematicalthinking/vmt/README.md

 # VMT React
 bootstrapped with https://github.com/okputadora/MERN-template.git

+## TODO

+### General
+1. Loading screens for when the user should not be clicking around 1.

+### Chat
+1. Make chat scroll to bottom by default
+1. make message components & style it up
+1. Dynamic styling for users own messages vs incoming

 ## Bugs
 1. We need to disable all buttons related replaying and interacting with the room until the ggbClient is loaded.